What is obsessive-compulsive disorder?

 Obsessions are ideas, images, and impulses that run through the person’s mind over and over again.
 A person with OCD doesn’t want to have these thoughts and finds them bothersome.
 Despite this, they can’t control them.
 Sometimes these thoughts occur occasionally and are mildly annoying.
 Other times, a person who has OCD will have obsessive thoughts all the time.

 What are compulsions?

-Obsessive thoughts make people who have OCD feel nervous and afraid.
-They try to get rid of these feelings by performing certain behaviors according to "rules" that they make up for themselves.
+Obsessive thoughts cause people who have OCD to feel nervous and afraid.
+They try to get rid of these feelings by performing certain behaviors that follow “rules” or “steps” that they make up for themselves.
 These behaviors are called compulsions.
-(Compulsive behaviors are sometimes also called rituals.)
+Compulsive behaviors are sometimes also called rituals.
 For example, a person who has OCD may have obsessive thoughts about germs.
-Because of these thoughts, the person may wash his or her hands repeatedly.
-Performing these behaviors usually only makes the nervous feelings go away for a short time.
-When the fear and nervousness return, the person who has OCD repeats the routine all over again.
+As such, the person may wash their hands repeatedly even if they are already clean.

 What are some common obsessions?

 The following are some common obsessions:

 - Fear of dirt or germs

 - Concern with order, symmetry (balance), and exactness